 This content is produced and published without censorship or paywall by the team at The Good Sauce, thanks to the Good Sauce Supporters.
 If you’d like to be part of the solution by helping us produce more truthful content like this, become a Good Sauce supporter today.

-George is a Member of Parliament representing the federal electorate of Dawson in north Queensland, and a member of the LNP.
+George is a senate candidate for Queensland in Pauline Hanson's One Nation Party.
+He was a Member of Parliament from 2010 - 2022 who popularly represented the federal electorate of Dawson in north Queensland for the LNP, part of the Government coalition.
 His podcast features discussions with prominent individuals and experts on both the big philosophical questions of our time and current events from a conservative worldview.
 He comes from a farming family and his background is in journalism and business.